 Effective July 1, 1993, the Licensure Section began authorizing salary payments on the class 'M' teacher license for teachers who hold a master's degree in a non-teaching area and the degree is directly relevant to the teacher's area of assignment.
+Effective November 3, 2005, The Licensure Section began authorizing salary payments on the class 'S' teacher license for teachers who hold an advanced degree and is directly relevant to the teacher's area of assignment.

 Effective July 1, 2003, a list of individuals by LEA who are currently on the "M" salary schedule can be viewed on the website.
 It is the LEA's responsibility to review the web page and send the list to Licensure for any additions or deletions.
-For new employees who hold a master's degree in a non-teaching education or for a current employee whose area of assignment changes, a Form G - Request for Authorization of Graduate Salary must be submitted.
-This information must be submitted early in the new school year for proper placement on the "M" salary schedule.
+For new employees who hold a master's or advanced degree in a non-teaching education or for a current employee whose area of assignment changes, a Form G - Request for Authorization of Graduate Salary must be submitted.
+This information must be submitted early in the new school year for proper placement on the "M" or "S" salary schedule.
 A new Form G must be submitted for each school number assignment.
-Therefore, the "M" salary is only valid for the school on the Form G.
+Therefore, the "M" or "S" salary is only valid for the school on the Form G.